naboar/naboar/doc/intro.md

 Introduce the package here

-Explain why this is a thing
+Naboar is a UI component library built for React apps using typescript.